timlockridge/pandocactions/README.md

 ---

-Created by Carlos Evia | 🧠 Structured Authoring + Markdown + GitHub Automation
+Created by Carlos Evia with help from your uncle ChatGPT| 🧠 Structured Authoring + Markdown + GitHub Automation